Access to Food

 3) assess whether the nutritional requirements were met:

-i) determine the proportion of nutritional requirements the food aid is supposed to meet (for example, if the standard requirement is 2,100 kcals/person/day and the assessment determines that the target population can, on average, secure 600 kcals/person/day from their own resources, the in-kind / voucher / cash-based ration should provide 2,100 – 600 = 1,500 kcals/person/day
+i) determine the proportion of nutritional requirements the food aid is supposed to meet (for example, if the standard requirement is 2,100 kcals/person/day and the available data show that the target population can, on average, secure 600 kcals/person/day from their own resources, the in-kind / voucher / cash-based ration should provide 2,100 – 600 = 1,500 kcals/person/day

 ii) calculate whether the provided food met the nutritional requirements defined by the Sphere Standards and/ or the Food Security Cluster (use ration planning tools, such as NutVal)

-The indicator is met for every person who receives the provided food aid that meets the nutritional requirements defined by Sphere Standards.
+The indicator is met for every person who receives the provided food aid that enables her/him to meet the nutritional requirements defined by Sphere Standards.

 1) The indicator can be applied to different food aid modalities - food kits, food vouchers as well as cash grants.
 In the case of vouchers and cash grants, calculate whether the amount distributed enables people to purchase the food required to meet their nutritional requirements.
 This is calculated based on a) the type and amount of food required based on a standard food kit (where existing, based on the standard food kit recommended by the cluster) and b) local market prices.

 2) Different categories of people require different energy intakes.
 According to the Sphere Standards, the average adult daily energy intake is 2,100kcal.
 In colder climates, the intake must be increased by 100kcal/day for each 5 degree Celsius under 0 degree Celsius.
 Pregnant women require on average 300kcal/ day extra and lactating women require on average 500kcal/day extra.
 Children between 6 and 24 months require complementary food in addition to breastfeeding.
-Infants up to 6 months shall be exclusively breastfed - general distributions shall not include any breastmilk substitutes (such as baby formulas or milk products).
+Infants up to 6 months shall be exclusively breastfed - general distributions shall not include any breastmilk substitutes, such as baby formulas or milk products (see guidance below).

 3) Food aid must be nutritionally well-balanced - in an adult's diet, 10-12% of the total energy should be provided by protein and 17% by fat; all rations must contain adequate micronutrients (use ration planning tools, such as NutVal).